Pages

 I would recommend this as light reading if you're curious about night creatures.
 Growing up, I was afraid of the dark (and rightly so, there's big scary things out there!), this actually helps to describe all the things that go bump in the night around you when you walk outside in your yard - insects, bugs, owls, salamanders, etc... it does take the "scary" out of the dark world outside.
 Her way of telling what is happening when you look into the dark shadows around the light posts helps you understand that without lights, there are creatures that thrive and survive better in the dark than the light.
 She does inspire people to turn off their porch lights and let the animals do their animal things at night.

-I think overall, between my disappoint and her way of inspiring people to actually go outside to see what's happening in the dark - I'm at a 3/5 stars, aka request it from the library so you don't feel too bad if you decide to DNF.
+I think overall, between my disappoint and her way of inspiring people to actually go outside to see what's happening in the dark - I'm at a 3.5/5 stars - definitely put yourself on the waiting list for this book from the library.

 No comments: